collocations.org

 His theories are open to dispute (= can be disagreed with).

-DISPUTE + VERB
+dispute + VERB

-arise, begin, erupt
+arise, begin, erupt, occur

 No one could remember exactly how the dispute had arisen.

-escalate | concern sth
+concern sth

 disputes concerning environmental protection